codertsv/codertsv.github.io/README.md

 Our website is [codertsv.github.io](https://codertsv.github.io)

 ### Past presentations
+- 15 June 2020.
+Ira (@iracooke) took us through some best practices for writing performant R and how to use a profiler to optimise code.
+Ira's notes can be found in this [repo](https://github.com/iracooke/coder-fastr).

+- 8 June 2020.
+Kevin Bairos-Novak (@ecolology) gave an intro to build Shiny apps in R. Kevin's note can be found in this [repo](https://github.com/codertsv/rshiny_covid_app).

 - 25 May 2020.
 Pete (@pete_cowman) gives an intro and demo to plotting phylogenetic trees in R with the package ggtree.
 After intro he has fun plotting a phylogeny of butterflyfishes.
 To view Pete's materials on tidyverse see [here](https://github.com/PeteCowman/ggtree_demo).

 - 18 May 2020.
 Joseph M. introduced the issues around Data storage and reproducibility.
 Started a conversation on producing guidelines and templates for reproducible research.
 [Summary notes](https://codertsv.github.io/Meeting_20200518_DataStorage)